Input/Output#

 Legate-dataframe supports writing data to parquet or CSV files via:

-- legate_dataframe.lib.csv.csv_read(glob_string, *, dtypes, na_filter=True, delimiter=',', usecols=None, names=None)#
+- legate_dataframe.lib.csv.csv_read(files, *, dtypes, na_filter=True, delimiter=',', usecols=None, names=None)#

 Read csv files into a logical table